The first four cycling struggles have been middle-class ones.

 “Well to be perfectly honest it’s not something I’ve ever tried since.
 I’ve grown up and sort of left my bike back there.”

 Cycling belongs to childhood.
-It’s something which kids do.
-Many women we spoke to simply laughed at the idea that they might cycle; some of the younger white women said they would look (and so feel) stupid riding a bike.
+It’s something kids do.
+Many women we spoke to simply laughed at the idea that they might cycle; some of the younger white women said they would look (and feel) stupid riding a bike.

 Third then, adult cycling is low status.
 Such cycling within the area falls into two separate categories, which quite effectively (if crudely) epitomise a class divide in British urban utility cycling.

-In the one category are the commuters who can be seen in the morning and again in the early evening pedalling in and out of the city centre on the main road running through the area.
+In the one category are the commuters who can be seen in the morning and again in the early evening pedalling in and out of the city centre on the road running through the area.
 These cyclists tend to be male, to ride on the road rather than the pavement, and often to wear specific cycling gear, such as Lycra shorts, helmets and hi-viz bibs; to the residents of the inner-city which they ride through, they are ‘alien’.